Northern Bahamian rock iguana: Causes of decline

 In 2004 the IUCN listed the main threats to this lizard depended on the islands where the different subspecies came from; with the Andros Island population to be threatened by logging, infrastructure development, feral animals and fires set for agricultural or crab-hunting reasons.
 The populations from the Exumas were imperilled due to feral animals (goats), fires caused by tourists, and rapid private land acquisition (primarily for tourism purposes).
 Development, fire and feral animals had caused a reduction in area of suitable habitat of at least 20% over the previous 30 years.
 Feral animals which pose a threat to the iguanas are cats, dogs, hogs and goats.
 Dogs prey upon juvenile and adult iguanas, hogs eat their eggs.
 All populations were still occasionally being hunted for meat or for the pet trade according to the IUCN in 2004.
-An 2002 article in the Miami Herald quoted an officer of the Bahamas' Department of Agriculture who stated iguanas were still sometimes hunted and eaten, albeit rarely.
+A 2002 article in the Miami Herald quoted an officer of the Bahamas' Department of Agriculture who stated iguanas were still sometimes hunted and eaten, albeit rarely.